-2.2 Heat Transfer Induced Temperature Field The coupling of the energy input determines the temperature field in the process spot.
-At the maximum process speed, a Z-direction temperature gradient exists where the highest temperature is at the top surface of the incoming material feedstock at the nip inlet.
-For best laminate quality, this temperature must not exceed the resin degradation temperature, T{deg} .
-Because of the Z-direction temperature gradient, the lower surface just reaches T{melt} .
-The compactor transfers enough heat to the composite so that at full process speed, the upper surface of the deposited layer is just cooled to T{debulk} , the temperature were the laminate spontaneously debulks or unconsolidates.
-T{final} in between the welded layers depends on process dynamics.
+2.2 Heat Transfer Induced Temperature Field

+The coupling of the energy input determines the temperature field in the process spot.
+At the maximum process speed, a z-direction temperature gradient exists where the highest temperature is at the nip inlet top surface.
+For best quality, it must be no higher than the resin degradation temperature, T{deg} .
+Because of the gradient, the lower surface just reaches T{melt} .
+The equipment transfers enough heat to the composite so that the upper surface of the deposited layer is just cooled to T{debulk} , the temperature were the laminate spontaneously debulks or unconsolidates.
+T{final} depends on process dynamics.